stuartsierra/altlaw-backend/src/org/altlaw/www/content/index.md

 **Thursday, March 19, 2009:** Just a note: the database of cases has not yet been updated with new cases from 2009.
 We are working on this as fast as we can!
-Daily updates will be back again within two weeks.
+Daily updates will be back again <del>within two weeks.</del> soon!

 **Monday, March 16, 2009:** The [Advanced Search](/v1/search/advanced)
 feature is back!
 Give it a spin, and